-In an unprecedented series of events that have unfolded as the result of the outbreak, businesses must also recognize the importance of project restart strategies once such restrictions are lifted.
+In an unprecedented series of events that unfolded as the result of the outbreak, E&C firms must recognize the importance of project restart strategies once such restrictions are lifted.
+In the same way that work on projects came to a screeching halt, the restart of construction projects worldwide will have the same frenetic pace and fervor of activity as the New York City Marathon when the gun goes off.